willpuckett/smote/posts/kanata.md

 I started out with Kanata's [home-row-mod-advanced.kbd](https://github.com/jtroo/kanata/blob/9c5ccb762fb37106305ca2f3702daa0f3267fcb1/cfg_samples/home-row-mod-advanced.kbd#L22) example.
 It did a great job of getting me going with home row mods that felt pretty good.

-Unfortunately, I didn't understand that the `tap-hold-release-keys` key list needed to be a list of unmodified keys.
+Unfortunately, I didn't understand that the `tap-hold-release-keys` key list needed to be a list of unmodified (defsrc) keys.
 Correcting that helped a bunch.
 I also needed a few/50 extra milliseconds on my timings.

 I didn't want Kanata to modify input from my mech board, so I filtered the devices to only modify the internal keyboard: